 How will this affect you?

-- You will now receive your utility bill every 4 weeks
+- You will receive a utility bill every 4 weeks

 - Your fixed rates will be based on the 28 day billing cycle